Fontan7/Data-Engineer-Courses/Courses/DE Asociate/6-DB design/Database Design.md

 The basic idea is to identify repeating groups of data and create new tables for them.
 Here's the book dimension in the star schema.
 What could be repeating here?

 ![](image-11.png)

 Primary keys are inherently unique.
 For book titles, although there is possible repeat here, it is not common.
 On the other hand, authors often publish more than one book, publishers definitely publish many books, and a lot of books share genres. <br>
- We can create new tables for them, and it results in the following snowflake schema:
+ We can create new tables for them, and it results in the following snowflake schema:<br>
+ `note how these repeating groups now have their own table`

  ![](image-12.png)

- `note how these repeating groups now have their own table`
 <br>
 <br>